Guides#

 To use pw_kvs

-hardware abstraction layer that the KVS uses to interact with the flash
+layer that the KVS uses to interact with flash storage.

 The FlashMemory